shikaan/titef/docs/api/suite.md

 In **Titef** you can control those phases via the configuration object you will pass to the `suite` method.
+Also, you can go deeper controlling what happens before and after each specification.

 #### `suite(title: string, options?: Options, callback: function)`